API

 Terraform is a declarative command-line utility used to manage the infrastructure of Terraform partner providers.
 With this tool, you can manage our Cloud service.

-To work with Terraform, you create a configuration file where you specify the changes you want to make to your Cloud resources, for example, to create an instance or a Kubernetes cluster.
+To work with Terraform, you create a configuration file where you specify the changes you want to make to your Cloud resources, for example, to create a Virtual Machine or a Managed Kubernetes cluster.
 Then you run the Terraform command to make changes.
 The utility reads the configuration file and sends the necessary API requests.
 The required Cloud settings are then applied.

 Install Terraform and integrate it with our Cloud